Skip to main content

 Optional model attributes

-.
-For each of these subelements, we may provide the values for different presentation attributes - those can be standard SVG attributes, or special JointJS presentation attributes that provide additional functionality.
+Within the attrs object, the keys identify different subelement selectors, as defined in the shape markup - in our example, the respective keys are body and label.
+For each of these subelements, we may provide the values for different presentation attributes - those can be standard SVG attributes, special JointJS presentation attributes that provide additional functionality, or custom special presentation attributes that allow us to define custom behavior exclusive to our shape.

 import { dia, util } from '@joint/core';